datacarpentry/shell-genomics/_episodes/04-redirection.md

 Since we might have multiple different criteria we want to search for, creating a new output file each time has the potential to clutter up our workspace.
-We also so far haven't been interested in the actual contents of those files, only in the number of reads that we've found.
+We also thus far haven't been interested in the actual contents of those files, only in the number of reads that we've found.
 We created the files to store the reads and then counted the lines in the file to see how many reads matched our criteria.
 There's a way to do this, however, that doesn't require us to create these intermediate files - the pipe command (`|`).